It’s summertime! The birds are chirping, sun is shining, and bugs are biting! Here’s how to make your own all natural outdoor spray recipe.

 And DEET is some scary stuff…

-A 2009 study found that DEET can interfere with the activity of enzymes that are vital for the body’s nervous system to function properly.
+A recent study found that DEET can interfere with the activity of enzymes that are vital for the body’s nervous system to function properly.
 And aside from potentially harming your nerves, DEET can also cause skin rashes, burning, asthmatic reactions and other undesirable side effects.
 And if that weren’t enough, because DEET is a strong, synthetic chemical, it’s pretty bad for our environment, too.
 It can build up in our water ways.
 In fact, a U.S. Geological Survey found DEET in 73 percent of waters sampled, some of which may feed into drinking water.
 Not good at all!

 But a lot of the alternatives don’t work